 A steel door is much harder to kick in than a wooden door.
 If a steel door receives a hefty kick, it won’t do much more than dent the door.
 A wooden one, on the other hand, is liable to splinter.

-If you like the look of a wooden door but want better security, opt for one that has a hardwood interior with a glass-reinforced plastic coating.
+If you like the look of a wooden door but want better security, opt for one with a hardwood interior and a glass-reinforced plastic coating.
 This composite material is much stronger than a standard timber door and doesn’t require much maintenance.

 #2 Install a Steel Security Grille